codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 1. Parse Registration

-Follow the [registration](https://github.com/thecodepath/android_guides/wiki/Building-Data-driven-Apps-with-Parse#registration) guide to sign up for a parse account unless you are already registed.
+Follow the [registration](https://github.com/thecodepath/android_guides/wiki/Building-Data-driven-Apps-with-Parse#registration) guide to sign up for a parse account unless you are already registered.

 ## 2. Setup Parse

+Let's setup Parse into a brand new Android app following the steps below.

 * Next, create an app in parse and call it `SimpleChat`.
 Make note of the `Application ID` and `Client Key` values after you have done so.
-* Create a new android project (minSDK 14) and call it `SimpleChat`.
+* Generate a new android project (minSDK 14) and call it `SimpleChat`.
 * Name the first activity `ChatActivity`.
 * Follow the steps mentioned under the [setup](https://github.com/thecodepath/android_guides/wiki/Building-Data-driven-Apps-with-Parse#setup) guide to create and setup your project in eclipse.
 * Your application class should look like this after you have performed the above steps: